 13. Bike Valet and Other Bicycle Parking–including Etiquette and Laws bike valet parking (a) provided by businesses and organizations; (b) provided at special events bike parking etiquette and laws

 - See the Shopping by Bike section for lists of bike rack locations at some popular Monterey County shopping areas.

 - See Bicycle Security section for tips on locking up your bike, as well as a list of places–including photos of many–where you can easily keep an eye on your bike.

-- See Bicycle Parking, Security, and Storage for more about bicycle parking, including how to advocate for better bike parking at schools and elsewhere.
+- See Bicycle Parking, Security, and Storage for more about bicycle parking, including how to advocate for better bike parking at schools and elsewhere, and who to contact in Monterey County to point out needs for bicycle racks, lockers, and repair stations.
+To request a free rack, locker, or repair station in 2017, click here.

 1. Bike Valet Parking